 (a) are for ending a right to which subsection (1) applies; and

 (b) are certain.

 Note: This subsection will not apply if the old right ends as described in subsection (2), as subsection (2) causes the old right to be treated as if it had never been a right to which subsection (1) applies.

 Disclaimer: Tax Talks does not provide financial or tax advice.
 This applies to these show notes as well as the actual podcast interview.
-All information on Tax Talks is provided for entertainment purposes only and might no longer be up to date or correct.
+We provide all information on Tax Talks for entertainment purposes only.
+The information might no longer be up to date or correct.
 You should seek professional accredited tax and financial advice when considering whether the information is suitable to your or your client’s circumstances.